AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/using-workfront-with-slack/access-favorites-and-recent-items-from-slack.md

    ![slack_recent_items.png](assets/slack-recent-items-350x249.png)

 1. (Optional) Click **[!UICONTROL Show more]** to list more Recent Items.
-1. (Optional)&nbsp;Click the name of an item you have recently accessed to open it in [!DNL Workfront] in a new browser tab.
+1. (Optional) Click the name of an item you have recently accessed to open it in [!DNL Workfront] in a new browser tab.